mharikmert/search-engine-simulation/README.md

 ## How to use
 You can add the texts and files that to be searched for to files folder. <br>
-You can also changed the number of documents that contains the word are displayed after the searching. <br>
+You can also change the number of documents that contains the word are displayed after the searching. <br>

 ![Screenshot from 2021-03-15 20-40-19](https://user-images.githubusercontent.com/42295478/111196927-e82db980-85ce-11eb-81be-adee0896a502.png)